aureus123/catalogs/results/README.md

 | CD -22°9452 | DEm | 29.9 | 6.5 |  |  |

 We now enumerate those errors found by comparing CD (first volume) and PPM.
-Those swaps (i.e. two or more consecutive stars in a wrong order) are given next to the following table:
+Those swaps (i.e. two or more consecutive stars in a wrong order) are given after the following table:

 | Star | Parameter | current | corrected | dist1 | dist2 |
 | --- | --- | --- | --- | --- | --- |